 Tourists have discovered the uniqueness of Kona and made it a popular destination

 Nestled at the bottom of the Hualalai Volcano on the Big Island of Hawaii, this area was considered the premier place to live in ancient times due to the excellent weather and water.
 British explorer Captain James Cook first spotted Hawaii off the coast of Kailua-Kona.
 Kona is also where King Kamehameha the Great died and where the ancient kapu (taboo) system was discarded.

 Things to Do

-Across the bay is Hulihee Palace, built in 1838 by Governor John Kuakini.
+Across the bay is Hulihee Palace, built-in 1838 by Governor John Kuakini.
 The palace became the summer retreat of King Kalakaua during his reign.
-Today it is a museum housing artifacts from the 1800s.
+Today it is a museum houses artifacts from the 1800s.

 Directly across the street from the palace is Mokuaikaua Church, the first Christian church in the islands.
 The lava rock and coral building was first dedicated in 1823 and finally finished 14 years later.

 Today, Kona is one of the world’s great sports fishing centers and home to the annual Ironman Triathlon.
 The King Kamehameha Kona Beach Hotel has been the headquarters of the Ironman Triathlon since 1988.
 The 460-room hotel fronts the only white sandy beach in Kona.
 The full-service hotel features three restaurants, a swimming pool with a whirlpool spa and sauna, comprehensive meeting and banquet facilities, a Hawaiian activity center, beauty salon and the only air-conditioned shopping mall in Kona.